Buying Points in Sports Betting at a Glance

 Another time when it is more common to buy points on NFL games is what the second-most common margin of victory comes into play: seven points.
 The same strategy applies.
 Depending on how you feel about the team you’re betting on, you might want to shift the line up to 7.5 or knock it down to a 6.5 point spread.

 To make sure this is all crystal clear, let’s go through some typical examples of how to buy points in the NFL.
-We’ll use a few common scenarios to show you how it all works.
+We’ll use a few common scenarios to show you how everything works.

 Do you want to bet on the favorite but feel uneasy about the line?
 This is another common situation when buying points comes in handy.